eaasi/user-handbook/source/guide/details.rst

 **Configured Drives**: Storage drives must be added and configured properly for Environments in order to allow mounting Software and Content resources in emulation.
 Drive configuration requires a Media Type (CD-ROM/ISO, Floppy, or Disk) corresponding to the three available :ref:`Media Types <media_types>` for Software and Content resources).
 Depending on the underlying emulator, additional storage interface and bus/address numbers must be specified to function properly. (editable)

-By default, PC-based EaaSI Environments should have at least: a Disk drive (for the Environment's system drive/operating system), a CDROM drive (for mounting ISO and Files type resources), and a Floppy drive (for mounting Floppy type resources).
+By default, PC-based EAASI Environments should have at least: a Disk drive (for the Environment's system drive/operating system), a CDROM drive (for mounting ISO and Files type resources), and a Floppy drive (for mounting Floppy type resources).
 Adding additional Configured Drives, particularly with Macintosh or other non-PC hardware, may allow for Software and Content resources with multiple CD-ROM or Floppy type objects to be properly mounted.

 .. warning::
   There can be severe limitations to the Configured Drive feature depending on the underlying emulator and the Environment's operating system.
-Please raise specific examples/concerns in the `Support Center <https://forum.eaasi.cloud/c/support-center/6>`_ in the EaaSI Community Forum for help and guidance if needed.
+Please raise specific examples/concerns in the `Support Center <https://forum.eaasi.cloud/c/support-center/6>`_ in the EAASI Community Forum for help and guidance if needed.

 .. image:: ../images/configured_drives.png